uwmadisoncals/cals-main-plugins/ga-google-analytics/readme.txt

 == Description ==

-> Supports Global Site Tag / gtag.js !
+> Supports Global Site Tag / gtag.js
-> Works perfectly with or without Gutenberg
+> GDPR compliant: does not collect any user data

 This plugin enables Google Analytics for your entire WordPress site.
 Lightweight and fast with plenty of great features.